1Password vs Sticky Password: which one’s better?

 Both 1Password and Sticky Password are zero-knowledge password managers, meaning that they have no access to your vault.
 However, unavoidably, they still collect certain personal data.
 The silver lining here is that the pair’s privacy policies are pretty reasonable and nothing too outrageous.
 Moreover, both are forthcoming about how and what they log.

 In 1Password’s case, it complies with Canadian privacy laws and the GDPR.
 Overall, you can expect it to collect account and usage information in addition to personally identifiable information.
-So, information like payment methods, logins, number of vaults, IP addresses, names, and email addresses are all within bounds.
+So, information like payment methods, logins, number of vaults, IP addresses, names, and email addresses is all within bounds.

 Third-party security audits